 This capability growth has enabled the projects to undertake world class offshore platform fabrication activities fully in Azerbaijan.

-In addition, Azerbaijani nationals currently comprise 90 per cent of the professional staff of BP Azerbaijan – the operator of ACG.
-As part of the development of the national staff involved in ACG, many national employees of BP Azerbaijan have acquired high professional competence taking leadership roles in BP’s UK, Iraq, Russia and other offices.
+In addition, Azerbaijani nationals currently comprise 90% of the professional staff of bp Azerbaijan – the operator of ACG.
+As part of the development of the national staff involved in ACG, many national employees of bp Azerbaijan have acquired high professional competence taking leadership roles in bp’s UK, Iraq, Russia and other offices.